SkillsUnion/tamkeen-software/docs/3-backend/advance-java/checked-uncheckedexceptions.md

+# Checked And UnChecked Exceptions

-# Lesson Objectives
+## Lesson Objectives

 - Understand the distinction between checked exceptions (compile-time) and unchecked exceptions (runtime).

 - Learn how to handle checked exceptions using try, catch, and finally blocks.

 - Understand the role of throws clause in method declarations for checked exceptions.

-# Checked vs Unchecked Exceptions

 ## Unchecked Exceptions